PixioDoc LogoPixioDoc

 Reviewed by PixioDoc Clinical Editorial TeamHealthcare product specialistsLast updated

 A medical photo documentation app for dermatologists is a clinical mobile application that helps skin specialists capture, organize, and compare before-and-after photos of conditions such as acne, eczema, psoriasis, rosacea, melasma, vitiligo, and pigmented lesions — separately from personal phone galleries.
-PixioDoc is one such app, built for clinics worldwide, with EU-hosted patient data storage in Frankfurt and audit-logged access aligned to HIPAA (US) and GDPR (EU and UK) requirements.
+PixioDoc is one such app, built for clinics worldwide, with EU-hosted patient data storage and audit-logged access aligned to GDPR (EU and UK) requirements.

 Dermatology is one of the most photo-driven specialties in medicine.
 Whether you are tracking how acne, eczema, psoriasis, rosacea, or melasma are responding to treatment — or watching a pigmented lesion for change — the clinical decision turns on consistent, comparable images captured visit after visit.
 A personal phone gallery, a WhatsApp thread, or a folder in iCloud cannot give you patient-level organization, side-by-side comparison, or the audit trail that modern privacy law expects.
 PixioDoc gives dermatologists a dedicated workspace where every photo lands in the right patient timeline, ready to show on screen during a consultation.